Skip to Content

 Roasted Eggplant – If you prefer, you can make roasted eggplant in the oven with the other veggies.
 There is not any real difference between sautéed eggplant and roasted eggplant.

-Red Sauce – You can simplify this recipe even more by using a store-bought jar of pasta sauce.
+Red Sauce – You can simplify this recipe even more by using a store-bought jar of pasta sauce or marinara sauce.
 You can also substitute crushed tomatoes.
+If you are looking for a simple and authentic pasta sauce, try tomato passata.
+This Italian tomato purée may be found at your local Italian market.

 Storage Instructions

-This eggplant pasta can be stored in an airtight container in the fridge for up to 4 days.
+This pasta alla norma recipe can be stored in an airtight container in the fridge for up to 4 days.

 Aubergine pasta on a fork